AmyOuY/RESTfulAPI/README.md

 <img src="./Images/callInfoSchema.png">

 <hr>
-<h4>Data recorded in the "call_info" table after API call</h4>
+<h4>Data is recorded in the "call_info" table whenever an API is called</h4>
 <img src="./Images/call_infoDB.png">

 <hr>
-<h4>I also created a CallController for handling this HTTP Post request, which is executed every time an API is called.
-We can also call this endpoint directly from Postman as shown by following example</h4>
+<h4>A CallController is created for handling this HTTP Post request, which is executed every time an API is called.
+This endpoint also can be called directly from Postman as shown by following example</h4>
 <img src="./Images/addAPICallInfo.png">